stac-api-extensions/filter/README.md

 }
 ```

-### Example 8: Spatial Intersection in Spatial Operators
+### Example 8: Spatial Intersection

+The Basic Spatial Functions with additional Spatial Data Types class extends
-The Spatial Operators extends the Basic Spatial Operators by adding support for additional
+the Basic Spatial Functions class by adding support for additional
 geometries to the `S_INTERSECTS` parameter.
 This has the same semantics as provided
 by the Item Search `intersects` parameter.
 The `cql2-text` format uses WKT geometries and the `cql2-json`
 format uses GeoJSON geometries.